 - you’ve experienced stretches of time when food was not readily and easily available

-- Complete the Application Form.
-The application form for the SLF Working-Class Writers Grant is only active during the open submission period 12:00AM September 1, 2022 – 11:59PM September 31, 2022 (All times UTC -4).
-Required materials will include:
+Complete the Application Form.
+The application form for the Working Class Writers Grant is only active during the open submission period 12:00AM September 1, 2022 – 11:59PM September 31, 2022 (All times UTC -4).
+Required materials include:

-- A cover letter including a personal statement (less than 750 words) which addresses both your relevant financial background (why you qualify for this grant) and your future writing goals (what you hope to accomplish with the help of this grant).
+- A cover letter: Please include a personal statement (not to exceed 750 words) explaining why you qualify for and what you hope to accomplish with the help of this grant.
 A bibliography of previously published work may be included if applicable and will not count toward the requested word limit.
+Applicants need not have prior publishing credits to apply.
 Applicants need not have prior publishing credits to apply.

-- A writing sample (your best work, published or unpublished — up to 10 pages of poetry, 10 pages of drama, or 5,000 words of fiction or creative nonfiction — if sending a segment of a novel, novella, or novelette, please include a one-page synopsis as well).
-The submitted work must be speculative fiction as defined above.
+- A writing sample: Please send your best work — up to 10 pages of poetry, 10 pages of drama, or 5,000 words of fiction or creative nonfiction.
+If you are sending a segment of a novel, novella, or novelette, include a one-page synopsis as the first page of the document.
+The submitted work must be speculative, as defined above.